Skaanning/Veff/readme.md

 As an example see what the previously shown `EmailFeatures : IFeatureFlagContainer` looks like in the dashboard.

 ![dashboard.png](dashboard.png)

-(help needed to make this dashboard less of an eye sore)

 ### External API